jeremytammik/tbc/a/1847_split_pipe.md

 twitter:

- the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon
+Tutorial on splitting a pipe, calling the SL split element command and splitting a conduit in the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon https://bit.ly/splitpipetutor

-Today, let's focus on splitting pipes and other things, starting with a nicely structured tutorialfasdoub &ndash; Abdelaziz' split pipe tutorial
+Today, let's focus on splitting pipes and other things, starting with a nicely structured tutorial &ndash; Abdelaziz' split pipe tutorial
 &ndash; Calling the SL split element command
 &ndash; Splitting a conduit...